rishavgupta-7/chat-app/README.md

 Users can:

-1.Sign up and log in securely
+1. Sign up and log in securely

-2.Use their phone number as a unique chat identifier
+2. Use their phone number as a unique chat identifier

-3.Start conversations with other registered users via number
+3. Start conversations with other registered users via number

-4.Exchange messages in real-time
+4. Exchange messages in real-time

-5.Chat with multiple AI personas (Friendly, Sarcastic, etc.)
+5. Chat with multiple AI personas (Friendly, Sarcastic, etc.)

-6.Experience instant message delivery using Socket.io
+6. Experience instant message delivery using Socket.io

 7.The system simulates modern messaging platforms while integrating AI-driven conversational agents.

 # ✨ Key Features
-1.🔐 Authentication
+1. 🔐 Authentication

-2.Secure Sign Up & Login
+2. Secure Sign Up & Login

-3.JWT-based authentication
+3. JWT-based authentication

-4.Phone number used as unique user ID
+4. Phone number used as unique user ID

-5.💬 Real-Time Messaging
+5. 💬 Real-Time Messaging

 6.Instant message exchange using Socket.io